aspose-total/Aspose.Total-Products/total/en/java/conversion/pdf-to-docm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform PDF to DOCM via Java" h2="On Premise Java API to Render PDF to DOCM without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting PDF to DOCM is a simple two-step process that can be done with the help of Aspose.Total for Java.
+Aspose.Total for Java is a comprehensive suite of APIs that provides a wide range of features for document processing.

+The first step in the process is to render the PDF file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF processing API that enables developers to create, edit, and convert PDF documents.
+It also provides features such as document splitting, text extraction, and image extraction.

+The second step is to convert the DOC file to DOCM using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document processing API that enables developers to create, edit, and convert documents.
+It also provides features such as document merging, text formatting, and document conversion.

-You can convert PDF to DOCM by using two simple steps.
-First you need to render PDF file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to DOCM.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+By using Aspose.Total for Java, developers can easily convert PDF to DOCM in just two simple steps.
+Aspose.PDF for Java is used to render the PDF file to DOC and Aspose.Words for Java is used to convert the DOC file to DOCM.
+Both APIs come under the Aspose.Total for Java package, making it easy for developers to access all the features they need for document processing.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}